 My work with each client is integrative and dynamic.
-My “home base” is in contemporary feminist psychodynamic therapy (e.g. “top-down” talk therapy), but I am trained in/frequently utilize more “bottom-up” interventions from EMDR, Internal Family Systems (IFS), and Sensorimotor Psychotherapy to tailor my approach to a client’s presenting needs.
-I am about to complete training with MAPS in MDMA-Assisted Psychotherapy, with an intention to become certified to offer MDMA-assisted therapy for the treatment of PTSD/trauma once it is cleared by the FDA and legalized as a medicine (expected around 2023).
-In the meantime, I welcome to my practice individuals who are seeking therapeutic support in preparing for and integrating their personal psychedelic healing work with MDMA.
+My “home base” is in contemporary feminist psychodynamic therapy (e.g. “top-down” talk therapy), but my primary focus is in providing more “bottom-up” interventions from EMDR, Internal Family Systems (IFS), Sensorimotor Psychotherapy, and Ketamine-Assisted Psychotherapy to assist individuals in reprocessing and healing from trauma.
+Once it is legalized (expected around 2023), I also expect to provide MDMA-assisted therapy for the treatment of trauma/PTSD.
+I welcome to my practice individuals who are seeking therapeutic support in integrating their personal psychedelic healing work.

 I’m a firm believer that a person will not feel safe exploring difficult areas in therapy if they don’t feel comfortable with and understand the human sitting across from them.
 Therefore, I want you to see my personality and sense of humor as we collaborate, so that we can build a strong working relationship built on trust and mutual understanding.
 I am an active therapist!
 I don’t like sitting back and asking “how does that make you feel?”
 I like to offer interpretations, suggestions and questions with your input to assist us both in reaching a deeper understanding.
 Most of all, I am open to your feedback about whether things are working for you.

 I obtained my Masters in Clinical Social Work from the University of Chicago, and hold a previous Masters in Anthropology and Women’s & Gender Studies from Brandeis University.
 My practice experience has mainly been in community-based mental health, with a special focus on the health and human rights of historically marginalized communities.Description of Services: